kevgo/tricorder/README.md

 ### `tricorder postedit`

-This command runs the same linters as `tricorder lint`, but only against files that are currently uncommitted: staged, unstaged, and untracked.
+This command is meant to run inside the agentic loop.
-It fails when a linter reports an issue.
+It runs the same linters as `tricorder lint`, but only against files that are currently uncommitted: staged, unstaged, and untracked.
-Outside a Git repository it does nothing and exits successfully.
+Outside a Git repository it lints all files.

 ### `tricorder precommit`